You can follow my work here:

 Picture

-Alexandria Gilbert, B.A.
-Anthropology with a Specialzation in Biological Anthropology and Anthropology, Health, and Medicine (2021-present)
+Merilyn Amponsah-Asamoah, B.A.
+Anthropology with a Specialization in Anthropology, Health, and Medicine (2023 - present)

 Research Project: TBD